-Our parent teacher committee (PTC) is very active; it closely partners with the school and community to work on projects during the school year.
-The School Site Council and Site Leadership Team meet monthly to review student achievement data, analyze the effectiveness of programs, determine the progress of actions in the school plan, and revise the school plan as needed.
+Our Parent Teacher Organization (PTO) is very active; it closely partners with the school and community to work on projects during the school year.
+The School Site Council and Site Leadership (Learning)Team meet monthly to review student achievement data, analyze the effectiveness of programs, determine the progress of actions in the school plan, and revise the school plan as needed.

-Every member of the Cesar E. Chavez School community works together to provide each child with a successful school experience.
+All members of the Cesar E. Chavez School community work together to provide each child with a successful school experience.